Cycle Routes to Portsmouth

 Again, please take care because this is a popular cycle route with an excellent surface so look out for pedestrians and beware of cyclists from in front and behind.

-Note that the route requires you to get through two kissing gates which will be difficult for tandems and trikes.
+This is an alternative route to the west of Portsmouth and a quieter route to the international ferry terminal via the Hilsea Lines, but this is tricky as at 2024, with poor surface and two kissing gates which will be difficult for tandems and trikes.
 The easiest way to get bikes through is to dismount and push your bike through rear end first.

 Portsmouth City Council publishes a map here showing routes to Portsmouth via Eastern Road and Hilsea Lines.
 Note, however, that from April 2017 for three years, the cycle path along Tipner lake will be closed during late spring and summer months for flood defence work.
 You will instead be redirected to a temporary cycle path along Northern Parade.